Two for the Price of One: De-dollarise and Reduce American Hegemony.

 With a burgeoning China/Russia friendship and the Chinese economy overtaking the American one, American aggression is going nowhere fast in the region.

 Putin has often spoken of the American attempt to create a unipolar world and appointing itself leader.
 He pointed out that a unipolar world is simply a means of justifying dictatorship over people and countries.

-The more the west pokes the Russian bear, and the more economic sanctions it throws at it, the more Russia will be forced away from dollar trading and into alternatives which involve countries such as China, Iran and India.
+The more the west pokes the Russian bear, and the more economic sanctions it throws at it, the more Russia will be forced away from dollar trading and into alternatives that involve countries such as China, Iran and India.
 That trade will be conducted in roubles or yuan.
 The yuan is among the top ten traded currencies in the world.
 Usage now exceeds the Swiss franc.

 Only this week As Bloomberg pointed out, the combined economic output last year of Brazil, Russia, India, China and South Africa almost matched the US’s gross GDP.
 Only in 2007, the US economy was double the BRICS.